List of England cricket captains: One Day International captains

 This is a complete list of every man who has captained England in at least one One Day International.

 The most successful captain in terms of win percentage, after a minimum of 10 games, is Mike Gatting.
 Eoin Morgan is the only captain to lead England to a trophy, taking England to victory in the 2019 Cricket World Cup.

 Thirteen men (Alan Knott, Norman Gifford, Adam Hollioake, Graham Thorpe, Paul Collingwood, Eoin Morgan, Stuart Broad, James Taylor, Jos Buttler, Moeen Ali, Zak Crawley, Harry Brook, and Liam Livingstone) have captained the England ODI side without ever captaining the Test team.

-The table of results is complete up to the third ODI against the West Indies in June 2025.
+The table of results is complete up to the third ODI against India in July 2026.